dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 * [Built-in types, functions, and operators](../references/Built-in-types.md)

-## Imports
+## File imports

-Dhall supports importing expressions from:
+Dhall supports importing expressions from local filepaths.

-* local filepaths
-* remote URLs
-* environment variables

 For example, run the following command to save the expression `2` to a file named `./two.dhall`:

 ```dhall
 ⊢ :save ./two.dhall = 2